Jim Sterling expounds brilliantly on the recent drama over female protagonists in video games.

 Chuck Wendig: Freelance Penmonkey

-The website for Campbell award-winning author Mur Lafferty
+The home of award-winning author and podcaster, Mur Lafferty

 THIS MACHINE MOCKS FASCISTS